Vince McMahon: WCW/ECW Invasion and the brand extension (2001–2005)

 The Undertaker, McMahon, Brock Lesnar and Sable on SmackDown!

-McMahon purchased long-time rival promotion World Championship Wrestling (WCW) in March from AOL Time Warner and signed many wrestlers from WCW.
-This marked the beginning of the Invasion storyline, in which the former WCW wrestlers regularly fought matches against the WWF wrestlers.
-On the July 9 episode of Raw Is War, some extremists as well as several former ECW wrestlers on the WWF roster, joined with the WCW wrestlers to form The Alliance.
-Stone Cold Steve Austin joined the Alliance, along with Shane and Stephanie McMahon.
-Vince McMahon led Team WWF thus turning face.
-At Survivor Series on November 18, Team WWF defeated Team Alliance in a Survivor Series elimination match to pick up the victory and end the Invasion storyline.
+McMahon purchased WCW in March from AOL Time Warner and signed many wrestlers from WCW.
+This marked the beginning of the Invasion storyline, in which the former WCW wrestlers joined with ECW alumni to form The Alliance in an attempt to take over the WWF.
+During the storyline, Shane ran WCW and Stephanie ran ECW; Vince led Team WWF thus turning face.
+The storyline concluded at Survivor Series on November 18, with Team WWF defeating Team Alliance in a Survivor Series elimination match.

-Following the collapse of The Alliance, McMahon created the "Vince McMahon Kiss My Ass Club", also known as the "Mr. McMahon Kiss My Ass Club", which consisted of various WWE individuals being ordered to kiss his buttocks in the middle of the ring, usually with the threat of suspension or firing if they refused reverting to a heel.
+Following the collapse of The Alliance, McMahon created the "Kiss My Ass Club", which consisted of various WWE individuals being ordered to kiss his buttocks in the middle of the ring, usually with the threat of suspension or firing if they refused reverting to a heel.
 The club was originally proclaimed closed by The Rock after McMahon was forced to kiss Rikishi's buttocks on an episode of SmackDown!.
-In November, Ric Flair returned to WWF after an eight-year hiatus declaring himself the co-owner of the WWF, which infuriated McMahon.
+Meanwhile, McMahon entered into a feud with Ric Flair, who returned to WWF after Survivor Series as the storyline co-owner of the WWF.
 The two faced each other at the Royal Rumble on January 20, 2002, in a Street Fight which Flair won.
-Due to their status as co-owners, McMahon became the owner of SmackDown! while Flair became the owner of Raw.
+The first brand extension began during this time, with McMahon controlling SmackDown!, while Flair owned Raw.
 On the June 10 episode of Raw, McMahon defeated Flair to end the rivalry and become the sole owner of WWE.